Privacy Policy

 We may collect the following personal information about you if you are a donor or supporter:

-We may collect your personal information from you directly, or from third parties such as GoodCompany, Everyday Hero and GoFundraise, if you register with them to raise money for OCA.
+Your personal information is held in Salesforce, a PCI (Payment Card Industry) compliant cloud-based Customer Relationship Management (CRM) platform.
+We may also collect your personal information from you directly, or from third parties such as GoodCompany, GoFundraise, Benevity, Paypal, PayPal Giving Fund, My Cause, Give Now, GoFundraise, Good2Give & Grassrootz, if you register with them to raise money for OCA.

 Job applicants and volunteers